vijaygarry/family-tree/Documents/Requirements/Family.md

-## Family Registration
+## Family
-Only the **Super Admin** can register new families.
-This feature may later be opened to **App Admins** as adoption increases.

-The first family will be added through the backend.
-Every user of the application must belong to a family.
+Represents a single family unit, comprising a group of family members.
+This entity may also include pets as part of the family structure.

 ## Family Attributes